How Collaborating With Ghost Blog Writers Creates Killer Content

-- Writing instructions: We’re repeating this one for a reason; a professional may not produce the best content at first, but don’t waste your time with a ghostwriter that doesn’t make the extra effort to nail every single detail of your request.
+- Writing instructions: We’re repeating this one for a reason; a writing professional may not produce the best content at first, but don’t waste your time with a ghostwriter that doesn’t make the extra effort to nail every single detail of your request.
 Remember, at this point, they are trying to impress you, and if their best effort doesn’t meet basic requirements, there’s not much hope for improvement later.

-- Content: Your ideal writer will begin with a concise, intriguing title and compose engaging, non-generic content that is relevant to your business.
+- Content: Your ideal blog ghost writer will begin with a concise, intriguing title and compose engaging, non-generic content that is relevant to your business.
 He or she should write in the first or second person narrative, and the source links should be to reputable websites.